Energy Risk Management: Everything You Need to Know

 ESG Regulatory Risks

-Another major risk for the energy sector is sourcing components or services from regions that violate human rights, don’t conform to environmental controls or don’t follow fair or ethical practices.
+Another major risk for the energy sector is sourcing components or services from regions that violate human rights, don’t perform environmental due diligence or don’t follow fair or ethical practices.

-As the energy industry pivots from hydrocarbons to renewable energy sources to fuel the growing demand in the power markets, there are many ESG regulations around climate change and reducing emissions that companies must comply with.
+As the energy industry pivots from hydrocarbons to renewable energy sources to fuel the growing demand in the power markets, there are many ESG compliance and regulations around climate change and reducing emissions that companies must adhere to.

 Several laws have been implemented recently to address the Environmental, Social and Governance (ESG) issue of forced labor.